CFGpp-diffusion/CFGpp/README.md

 For reproducibility, using the same package version is necessary since some dependencies lead to significant differences (for instance, diffusers).
 Nonetheless, improvement induced by CFG++ will be observed regardless the dependency.

-If you run one of the below examples, diffusers will automatically download checkpoints for SDv1.5 or SDXL.
+Diffusers will automatically download checkpoints for SDv1.5 or SDXL.
+For the fast sampling, we also support SDXL-lightning.
+See T2I examples below.

 ## 🌄 Examples